 We sell and our strategy is to continue to sell subscriptions of our platform to our varied customer base of enterprise, mid-market and small business customers, as well as governments, non-profits, educational institutions and individuals with our Investor Intelligence solutions.
 Selling to individuals and small-to-medium businesses may involve greater credit risk and uncertainty, as well as lower retention rates and limited interaction with our sales and other personnel.
 Conversely, sales to enterprise customers may entail longer sales cycles and more significant selling efforts.
-The average length of our sales cycles is approximately between one and two months for small-to-medium businesses and approximately between three and six months for enterprise customers.
+The average length of our sales cycle is approximately between one and two months for small-to-medium businesses and approximately between two and three months for enterprise customers.
 However, sales cycles are subject to lengthening for various reasons, including macroeconomic factors.
 Any such lengthening of our average sales cycle may adversely affect our financial results.
-We plan our expenses based on certain assumptions about the length and variability of our sales cycles based upon historical trends for sales and conversion rates associated with our existing customers.
+We plan our expenses based on certain assumptions about the length and variability of our sales cycle based upon historical trends for sales and conversion rates associated with our existing customers.
 If we are successful in expanding our customer base to include more enterprise customers, our sales cycles may lengthen and become less predictable, which, in turn, may adversely affect our financial results.
+Factors that may influence the length and variability of our sales cycle include:

-- the need to educate prospective customers about the uses and benefits of our platform and solutions; - the discretionary nature of purchase and budget cycles and decisions; - the competitive nature of evaluation and purchasing processes; - evolving functionality demands; - · announcements of planned introductions of new solutions, features or functionality by us or our competitors; and - lengthy and multi-faceted purchasing approval processes.
+- the need to educate prospective customers about the uses and benefits of our platform and solutions; - the discretionary nature of purchase and budget cycles and decisions; the competitive nature of evaluation and purchasing processes; - evolving functionality demands; - announcements of planned introductions of new solutions, features or functionality by us or our competitors; and - lengthy and multi-faceted purchasing approval processes.